vatlab/VarStore/docs/vatvs_api.rst

 		@app.route('/vatvs/variants/gene/<string:geneName>', methods=['GET'])
 		def get_variants_in_gene(geneName)

+	(Bo): gene is a vague word.
+We should allow the use of arbitary annotation database, something like: refGene.name="ASD".
+The query will then go to the refGene database search for ASD in the field name, get the range of this gene, and find all variants within the range.
+Similarly, users can do refGene_exons.name="ASD".
+This refGene_exons database would store reanges of exons so there are several rows for name ASD (one for each exon), and we can then get all variants within the exon regions of the gene.
+	Of course there are similar databases for different gene definitions and other "ranges" such as cytoband.

 * Given search criteria, return variantIDs
 	This API will be called from VAT to get variantIDs for certain search criteria .